At Lyric Theatre

 How do I get my tickets?

-Shortly after your booking is complete, you will receive an e-ticket by email.
+Shortly after your booking has been completed you will receive an e-ticket by email.
 Just print out your ticket and bring it with you to the theater.

 Who is the show suitable for?